 Pharmacy technicians have no standardized training or educational requirements.
 To work as a pharmacy technician, one must be licensed by the Oregon State Board of Pharmacy.
 To get this license, a potential pharmacy technician must complete initial training as outlined by the pharmacist-in-charge, which includes on-the-job and related education commensurate with tasks they are to perform, before regular performance of those tasks.
 The problem is that pharmacies use technicians differently and therefore require different levels of training.
 There are some schools in Oregon which offer one- or two-term pharmacy technician certificates.
 The certificate prepares an individual for entry into the pharmacy technician occupation.

 Employment Outlook and Earnings

 Pharmacists and pharmacy technicians are expected to be fast-growing occupations in most areas in Oregon.
-The fastest-growing area for both occupations is the Clackamas area, with pharmacist and pharmacy technician jobs projected to grow 17.6 percent and 24.3 percent, respectively, from the year 2014 to 2024.
-The smallest growth for pharmacists is projected to be in Eastern Oregon (+3.1%), while the slowest growth for pharmacy technicians is expected to happen in the Rogue Valley (+6.3%).
+The fastest-growing area for both occupations is Portland Tri-County, with pharmacist and pharmacy technician jobs projected to grow 15.9 percent and 19.6 percent, respectively, from the year 2017 to 2027.
+The slowest growth for both occupations is found in the Southwestern Oregon area, with pharmacists expected to decline 0.8 percent and pharmacy technicians expected to grow 2.7 percent.